mr-izu/notes/incometax/chapter3.md

+# Income from House Property

-Income from house property:Income received from Rent Exceptions for tax:
+**Income from house property:** Income received from Rent.

+## Exceptions for Tax

 - Agriculture
-- farm house
+- Farm house
-- Two self occupied land
+- Two self-occupied land
-- Ex indian ruler palace
+- Ex-Indian ruler palace
 - Club
-- Held by political Party
+- Held by political party
-- held by trust
+- Held by trust
-- hospital
+- Hospital
 - Held by local authority
-- business or profession
+- Business or profession
 - University

+## Ownership Definitions

-legal owner:Real owner according to transfer of property Act and RegistraƟon Act.
+- **Legal owner:** Real owner according to Transfer of Property Act and Registration Act.
-Co-ownership:Single property owned by more than one person
+- **Co-ownership:** Single property owned by more than one person.
-Deemed Owner:Situation where a person is consider as the owner of an asset or property for tax
+- **Deemed Owner:** Situation where a person is considered as the owner of an asset or property for tax purposes.

-Situation of Deemed ownership:
+## Situations of Deemed Ownership

 - Transfer of property
 - Property held by HUF
 - Possession and enjoyment
 - Property held by Trust

+## Rental Value Definitions

-Actual Rent(AR):the rent received from the tenant to house owner
+- **Actual Rent (AR):** The rent received from the tenant to house owner.
-Municipal Rent value(MRV): Value of rent determined by Muncipality Fair rental value(FRV):Similar type of property rented in same area Standard rental value(SRV):Fixed rent under Rent property act Expected Rental Value(ERV):Reasonable Rent
+- **Municipal Rent Value (MRV):** Value of rent determined by Municipality.
+- **Fair Rental Value (FRV):** Similar type of property rented in same area.
+- **Standard Rental Value (SRV):** Fixed rent under Rent Property Act.
+- **Expected Rental Value (ERV):** Reasonable Rent.
+- **Gross Annual Value (GAV):** Used for immovable property.
+Calculated with income received and expected income.
-Gross Annual value(GAV):Used for Immovable property.calculated with Income received with expected income Composite rent:Income received for both building and assets for the owner unrealized rent:not paid in a financial year
+- **Composite Rent:** Income received for both building and assets for the owner.
+- **Unrealized Rent:** Rent not paid in a financial year.